To ensure proper operation of the DB2 Recovery Kit in a multiple partition environment, LifeKeeper requires the following:

 188.8.131.52 server1.sc.steeleye.com server1

-- During execution of the db2setup script, opt to create the DB2 Warehouse Control Database (DWCNTRL) or the DB2 Sample Database at this time.
+- During execution of the db2setup script, do not opt to create the DB2 Warehouse Control Database (DWCNTRL) or the DB2 Sample Database at this time.
 The databases need to be created on a shared file system to ensure successful creation of the DB2 resource hierarchy.
 Electing to create either of these databases during execution of the db2setup script will cause the database to be created in the home directory and not on a shared file system.
 Users wishing to create these databases should do so external to the db2setup script in order to specify a shared file system.

 In versions later than 8.1, the DB2 Tools Catalog should not be created during the setup script.
 This database must be placed on a shared file system and should be created after setup has completed and prior to hierarchy creation, if necessary.